themrdemonized/DLTX-MiniMod-Pack-STALKER-Anomaly/Smoother_Progression_DLTX/README.txt

 	-	Basic and advanced toolkits now unlock different tier 2 upgrades
 	-	Any Exoskeleton sprint upgrade requires advanced tools minimum (to offset the aforementioned changes)
 	-	Many starter weapons/outfits can be fully upgraded without any tools (full list in Readme)
+	- 	Repair costs for outfits depend on the type of repair kits they take - your early starting jacket is going to be very cheap to repair, medium suits are considerably cheaper than vanilla, heavy suits and exos are pricier
 	-	Rebalanced outfit upgrade prices based on how useful they actually are – passive healing is now properly expensive while some minor buffs not so much (remove upgrade_presets.ltx if you prefer vanilla values)
 	-	Halved upgrade prices for weapons to make them reasonable and encourage people to try out different shooters (can be changed via MCM)
 	-	Less drastic changes in prices for completing tool tasks (compared to vanilla you’ll pay less early game but more during end game)